-The Georges River Council area consists of a huge network of over 300 parks, reserves and bushland areas.
-These areas of open space are home to a rich variety of native animals including possums, wallabies, flying foxes, lizards, birds and fish.
-As Australian bushland has been diminished through increased urbanisation, many of the natural homes of native animals have also been lost.
-As a result, wildlife occasionally seeks sanctuary in homes, backyards and community spaces.
+The Georges River area has a network of over 300 parks, reserves and bushland areas.
+These areas are home to a variety of native animals including: possums, wallabies, flying foxes, lizards, birds and fish.
+It is also home to many species of threatened flora and fauna.